saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The 4-bit `version` field indicates the format of the internet header.
 In our case, this will be the value 4 for IPv4.

-The _Internet Header Length_ ,`ihl`,  field is likewise 4 bits in length and indicates the number of 32-bit _words_ in the IP header.
-The savviest hacker has already calculated (or knew) that because the field is 4-bit, it can only hold a maximum value of 15.
+The _Internet Header Length_ field `ihl` is likewise 4 bits in length and indicates the number of 32-bit _words_ in the IP header.
+Because the field is 4 bits in size, it can only hold a maximum value of 15.
 Thus the maximum length of an IP header is 60 octets (15 times 32 divided by eight).

-The _type of service_ field, `tos`, originates from the original IP specification[^ipv4-spec].
+The _type of service_ field `tos` originates from the original IP specification[^ipv4-spec].
 It has been divided into smaller fields in later specifications, but for simplicity's sake, we will treat the field as defined in the original specification.
 The field communicates the quality of service intended for the IP datagram.

-The _total length_, `len`, field communicates the length of the whole IP datagram.
-As it is a 16-bit field, its maximum value is 64 kilobytes (2 to the power of 16, minus 1, equalling 65535 bits).
+The _total length_ field `len`  communicates the length of the whole IP datagram.
+As it is a 16-bit field, its maximum value is 65535.
+Large IP datagrams are subject to fragmentation, in which they are split into smaller datagrams in order to satisfy the _Maximum Transmission Unit_ (MTU) of different communication interfaces.

 The `id` field is used to index the datagram and is ultimately used for reassembly of fragmented IP datagrams.
 The field's value is simply a counter that is incremented by the sending party.
 In turn, the receiving end then knows how to order the incoming datagrams.